389COM: Games and Open Source - Part 2

 How could it be done? - 3

-- The fantasy of Startups with lots of money would need to be dropped.
+- The fantasy of Startups with lots of money in a fancy building would need to

 - Eric Raymond was the spokesperson for Open Source, promoting it.
 Open Source